henlyai/henly-chatbot/custom-mcp-servers/shared/slack-mcp/README.md

-# Slack MCP Server for ScaleWize AI
+# Slack MCP Server for Henly AI

 A comprehensive Model Context Protocol (MCP) server for Slack integration with LibreChat, designed for multi-tenant SaaS platforms.